You can choose to use a local credit union or bank to finance your mortgage, or you can go with an online lender or broker.

 » COMPARE: Best mortgage refinance companies

-The pre-qualification step allows you to see which types of rates and loans you are eligible for with your current credit score.
-Lenders are more likely to offer you low rates if you have a high credit score, and most consider any score over 740 to be a very good credit score to buy a house.
+The prequalification step allows you to see which types of mortgage rates and loans you’re eligible for with your current credit score.
+Lenders are more likely to offer you low rates if you have a high credit score, and most consider any score over 740 to be a very good credit score for buying a house.

 It’s crucial to know the difference between an interest rate and an annual percentage rate when comparing loans.
 Aside from those rates, some of the most important factors to consider when comparing mortgage loan offers are closing costs, discount points and down payment requirements.